 Any uncertainty over the meaning of the Quality Submission will be removed before the Quality Assessment Panel completes their marking.
 No further clarification queries on the Quality Submission will be made after the marking is completed.

-The minimum quality requirement is to reach a total threshold 95 marks for the Quality Submission.
+The minimum quality requirement is to reach a total threshold of 5 marks for each quality question prior to the weightings being applied and a total of 95 marks overall after the weightings are applied for each quality question within the Quality Submission.
 A Supplier that has failed to achieve the minimum quality requirements may not be considered further, and if excluded, the Supplier will be notified by the Procurement Officer.
 If the submission is not excluded the normalised marks achieved by the Quality Submission will be used in subsequent calculations.

 When marking the Quality Submission, the Quality Assessment Panel will determine which submission provides the Employer with the most confidence that the Employer’s objectives as stated in the Scope will be delivered and continual improvement achieved.